Staff of the University of Tartu Centre for Arts

 He prepares the classrooms and takes care of the equipment.

 Rauno Thomas Moss is Assistant in Drawing, Plastic Anatomy and General Compositiona and painter.
 He teaches sculpture, drawing, illustration, comics, plastic anatomy and general composition.
-Moss holds a BA in Painting from the University of Tartu as well as MA and PhD in Semiotics and Culture Studies.
+Moss holds a BA in Painting from the University of Tartu as well as MA Semiotics and Culture Studies.
+Currently he is doing his PhD with the main theme "Dialogue and Discourse: Visual Semiotic Analysis of Orthodox Icon".
 In addition to painting, he has been engaged in computer graphics and curatorial work, and has published many writings in cultural analyses.
 He has had a large number of individual and joint exhibitions in Estonia and abroad.
 Moss belongs to the Estonian Artists' Association, Estonian Painters' Association, Tartu Artists’ Union and Estonian Semiotics Association.

 Professional awards: Ado Vabbe Prize in 2010, Gallery Vaal Art Award in 2009, 25 + 5 most beautiful books nominee in 2007, "Hypercube" III prize at Juri Lotman's memorial contest in 2006 and Tartu Young Artist Scholarship (by Ltd. Merko Tartu) in 2005.

-Veiko Klemmer is the Assistant (0.75 p) who teaches multimedia courses and painting.
+Veiko Klemmer is the Assistant in Visual Arts who teaches digital and photo courses and painting.
 He is also active as an artist.
 In addition to painting, he is engaged in digital painting, computer graphics and 3D graphics.
 He holds a BA (2007) and a master's degree (2009) in Painting from the University of Tartu.

 Professional awards: Loviisa artists' residencies in 2014, DoRa Scholarship in 2009, Wiiralt Scholarship in 2008 and Kalmus Scholarship in 2007.